pfadler/dmftPackages/README.md

 }
 ```

-However, all the packages are exported as a flattened tree because flakes
+However, all the packages are exported as a flattened tree with levels separated
-doesn't support nested attribute sets in the `packages` output.
-So to use one
+by `/` because flakes doesn't support nested attribute sets in the `packages`
-of the nested packages you have to specify it as
+output.
+So to use one of the nested packages you have to specify it as
 ```nix
 dmftPackages.packages.x86_64-linux."triqsPackages/triqs"
 ```